SpencerEricksen/PCBA_downloads_oxphos/README.md

     unique gen murcko:	47200

 ###############
+# Preparing python environment
+The following procedure was executed on Ubuntu 18.04.4 LTS using shell commands/scripts and python scripts.
+The python scripts were developed and tested in a conda environment running python 3.6.7 (conda version 4.7.11).

-# Scripts and Procedure for downloading cpd data for various assay IDs (AIDs) from PubChem
+# Procedure for downloading cpd data for selected set of assays (AIDs) in PubChem

 get access to scripts in ./source
 ```